The Painted Bird (film): Production

 Václav Marhoul announced his intention to adapt Jerzy Kosiński's The Painted Bird in September 2012 when he secured rights for the story.
-Marhoul stated that the film will have budget approximately 120 million CZK.
-His plan was to secure finances during next 2 years.
+Marhoul said that the film would have a budget of approximately 120 million CZK.
+He planned to secure finance during the following 2 years.
 The film received financial support of 15 million CZK from the Czech Film Fund in 2016.

 The film entered production in 2017.
 Marhoul decided to shoot the film in seven phases.
 First phase finished on 7 May 2017.
 Filmmakers were filming around Ukrainian village Svalovych from 23 March 2017 to 12 April 2017.
 Some reshoots had to be made from 21 to 23 April 2017 in Brdy Military area.
 Second phase started in South Slovakia on 5 June 2017 to 5 July 2017.
-Film crew was shooting around Váh river, at Mlynská Dolina and in Malý Dunajec.
+The film crew was shooting around Váh river, at Mlynská Dolina and in Malý Dunajec.

-Shooting moved to Lipno Dam and Kvilda in February and March 2018.
-Crew had to deal with bad weather as they needed ice on the lake.
-Shooting concluded in July 2018 after 100 shooting days during 16 months.
+Shooting moved to Lipno Dam and Kvilda in February and March 2018. the crew had to deal with bad weather as they needed ice on the lake.
+Shooting concluded in July 2018 after 100 shooting days over 16 months.
 The film then entered post production.
 Post production concluded in February 2019.

 For the villagers' dialogue, Marhoul decided to use the Interslavic language instead of any ethnic Slavic language:

 Release

 Theatrical

 The first trailer for the film was released on 28 July 2019.
-The film had its worldwide premiere at 76th Venice International Film Festival on 3 September 2019.
+The film had its worldwide premiere at the 76th Venice International Film Festival on 3 September 2019.
 The film was first projected in Czech cinemas for journalists on 11 September 2019.
 It entered distribution for Czech cinemas on 12 September 2019.
-The film was originally scheduled to be released in May 2019.
+The film had been originally scheduled to be released in May 2019.

-IFC Films became the distributor of the film for United States in October 2019.
-Premiere in the United States was set for 10 July 2020.

-Premiere in the United Kingdom was set for 27 March 2020.
+IFC Films became the United States distributor in October 2019.
+The United States premiere was set for 10 July 2020. and the United Kingdom premiere was set for 27 March 2020.

 Home media

-The film is set to be released on Home Media in the Czech Republic and Slovakia on 25 March 2020.
+The film was released on home media in the Czech Republic and Slovakia on 29 April 2020.